Optimal consumption under loss-averse multiplicative habit-formation preferences: Introduction

-Although fruitful research studies can be found for the two types of habit formation preferences, neither can address loss aversion tendencies of individuals, evidently supported by empirical observations (see, for instance, \cite{Kos09} and \cite{KKP}), who might suffer more from a reduction in the relative consumption than would benefit from the same size of increment.
+Although fruitful studies can be found in both types of habit formation preferences, neither can address loss aversion tendencies of individuals, evidently supported by empirical observations (see \cite{Kos09} and \cite{KKP}) that the agent might suffer more from a reduction in the relative consumption than would benefit from the same size of increment.
 Indeed, linear habit formation models intrinsically rule out the possibility of consumption loss relative to habit level.
-Albeit the multiplicative habit formation allows the agent to strategically budget the consumption plan below the habit level, the agent exhibits the same risk aversion attitude on gains and losses, failing to reflect her loss aversion in this formulation.
+Albeit the multiplicative habit formation allows the agent to strategically budget the consumption plan below the habit level, the agent exhibits the same risk aversion attitude on gains and losses, failing to reflect her loss aversion in its conventional formulation.